Kolec Kraja

-Kolec Kraja (born 1934) is a former Albanian football who played for Partizani Tirana and the Albania national team.
+Kolec Kraja (28 November 1933 – 22 May 1994) was an Albanian football player who played for Partizani Tirana and the Albania national team.
+Kraja died on 22 May 1994, at the age of 60.

 Club career

 He won the National Championship six times between 1957 and 1964 with Partizani Tirana.
 He scored Partizani Tirana's first goal in a European competition, against IFK Norrköping in the 1962–63 European Cup. which was also the first goal scored by an Albanian in a European competition.

 International career

 He made his debut for Albania in a September 1957 friendly match against China and earned a total of 3 caps, scoring 2 goals.
 His final international was a June 1963 Olympic Games qualification match against Bulgaria.